530 DAY AVENUE

 Restoration Housing’s first rehabilitation project, 530 Day Avenue, had been vacant for almost 10 years and was last used as a five-unit flophouse.
 Fundraising dollars were used to acquire the house and a combination of State and Federal Historic Tax Credits subsidized construction costs.
-The 3,200 sq. ft., 96 year-old house now boasts two spacious units each with two full bathrooms, a kitchen with high-end appliances and granite counter-tops, and washer and dryer.
+The 3,200 sq. ft., century old house now boasts two spacious units each with two full bathrooms, a kitchen with high-end appliances, and granite counter-tops, and waster and dryer.
 Historic details were preserved throughout, including wood trim, hardwood doors and flooring, original windows, and its metal roof.

-Villa Heights, a circa 1820 home built by Elijah McClanahan (a Lieutenant Colonel in the War of 1812), is currently in a severe state of disrepair after sitting vacant for ten years in addition to being damaged by a fire in 2011.
-Restoration Housing intends to bring back its historic and architectural integrity, relying on Federal and State Historic Tax Credits, Community Development Block Grant funding, and fire insurance proceeds provided by the City of Roanoke.
+Villa Heights, a circa 1820 home built by Elijah McClanahan (a Lieutenant Colonel in the War of 1812), was in a severe state of disrepair after sitting vacant for ten years in addition to being damaged by a fire in 2011.
+Restoration Housing is in the process of bringing back its historic and architectural integrity, relying on Federal and State Historic Tax Credits, Community Development Block Grant funding, and fire insurance proceeds provided by the City of Roanoke.

 The rehabilitation of Villa Heights will be Restoration Housing’s first community impact project, providing space to the Boys & Girls Club of Southwest Virginia (BGCSWVA) for the expansion of their after-school program.
 Approximately 50 to 75 preteen and teen children will be served at this site each day and the BGCSWVA will be better able to serve their current families who reside in Northwest Roanoke and often lack transportation to and from the existing Southeast facility.